rafael-alcocer-caldera/java-exercises/README.md

 <br />

 - Exercise25Stream
-    -  Write a program to print employee details working in each department
+    -  Write a program to print employee details working in each department.
        - INPUT:
          - Employee e1 = new Employee(1, "Emp1", 100, 50000.60, "active");
          - Employee e2 = new Employee(2, "Emp2", 100, 30500.75, "inactive");